Dongbei University of Finance and Economics

 The Dongbei University of Finance and Economics (DUFE; 东北财经大学) is a provincial public university in Dalian, Liaoning, China.
-Home to over 20,000 students, it is one of the oldest and largest modern universities in Dalian.
+Home to over 17,000 students, it is one of the oldest and largest modern universities in Dalian.

 DUFE is a multidisciplinary, teaching-and-research-oriented university focused on economics, management, law, arts, and science.
 It offers full- and part-time education programs.

-For full-time programs, DUFE offers three first-level mobile stations for post-doctoral research—applied economics, theoretical economics and business administration; 42 PhD programs, 72 master's degree programs, including MBA, MPA, MPAcc, J.M., etc. and 31 undergraduate programs.
-In all the disciplines, there are two key state-sponsored disciplines: industrial economics and public finance (including taxation); one key state-supported discipline: quantitative economics; and three state-level majors with their own characteristics: accounting, finance and business administration.
+For full-time programs, DUFE offers three first-level mobile stations for post-doctoral research—applied economics, theoretical economics and business administration; 48 PhD programs, 80 master's degree programs, including MBA, MPA, MPAcc, J.M., etc. and 43 undergraduate programs.
+In all the disciplines, there are three key state-sponsored disciplines: industrial economics, public finance (including taxation) and accounting; one key state-supported discipline: quantitative economics; and twenty-five undergraduate majors listed in state-level first-class construction program: accounting, finance, business administration, statistics, etc.